Koralm Tunnel: History

 In 2017, completion of the tunnel was anticipated to occur in 2023, while the full extent of the line would be commissioned during the following year.
 However, during 2018, Transport Minister Norbert Hofer announced that the tunnel's rate of construction had been significantly slowed by challenging geology; ÖBB spokesman Christoph Posch stated that the timetable changes were not attributable to austerity measures but to unpredicted fault zones discovered during the tunneling process.
 At that point in time, the Koralm Tunnel was expected to be completed by December 2025 and to become operational by 2026.
 Other regional infrastructure projects have been impacted by the delayed completion of the tunnel, such as the doubling of the railway in the vicinity of Jauntal Bridge.

 On 14 August 2018, breakthrough was achieved in the south bore.
 On 18 June 2020, it was announced that breakthrough had been achieved in the north bore, marking the completion of all tunnelling along the Koralm railway.
 Accordingly, work transitioned to the fitting-out phase, during which the tunnel is to be furnished with its interior shell along with all equipment and fixtures required for operational use.
 Furthermore, operational safety features shall be installed along the tunnel's length, such as cross-passages every 500 meters along with a single emergency station positioned at roughly the half way point, which shall have intentionally staggered platforms and a reinforced refuge room with a length of 800 meters.

 On 12 June 2023 the first test train passed through the tunnel.

-Once all the signalling systems are installed and tests finished, ÖBB is expected to launch passenger rail service in December 2025.